JetBrains/teamcity-documentation/topics/levels-and-priority-of-build-parameters.md

 You can also define parameters for only those build configurations of the project that use __the same VCS root__.
 To do that, create a text file named `teamcity.default.properties` and check it in to the VCS root.
 Ensure that the file appears directly in the [Build Working Directory](build-working-directory.md) by specifying the appropriate [checkout rules](configuring-vcs-settings.md#Configure+Checkout+Rules).
 The name and path to the file can be customized via the `teamcity.default.properties` parameter of a build configuration.
 The parameters defined this way are not visible in the TeamCity UI, but are passed directly to the build process.

-When defining <emphasis tooltip="system-properties">system properties</emphasis> or <emphasis tooltip="environment-variables">environment variables</emphasis> in the `teamcity.default.properties` file, use the following format:
+When defining <emphasis tooltip="system-property">system properties</emphasis> or <emphasis tooltip="environment-variable">environment variables</emphasis> in the `teamcity.default.properties` file, use the following format:

 ```Plain Text
 [env|system].<property_name>=<property_value>